Mallku2/lua-gc-redex-model/README.md

         ```make [with-gc] [-jn]```.
      * ```with-gc``` enables testing of the whole test suite, gc included, and ```n``` is the number of parallel threads of execution to be used.
 It is advisable to make use of parallel threads of execution, if available.
 * **Randomized testing of properties**
-    * The module **Tests/RandomTesting/soundness/wfc.rkt** contains the definitions of the formal system that captures well-formedness of configurations and terms, while **Tests/RandomTesting/soundness/soundness_rand_test.rkt** contains procedures to perform random testing of the soundness of said formal system.
+    * The module **Tests/RandomTesting/soundness/wfc.rkt** contains the definition of the formal system that captures well-formedness of configurations and terms, while **Tests/RandomTesting/soundness/soundness_rand_test.rkt** contains procedures to perform random testing of the soundness of said formal system.
     * ```(soundness_wfc_full_coverage attempts debug)``` (defined in  **Tests/RandomTesting/soundness/soundness_rand_test.rkt**) generates `attempts` terms, and checks if the statement of soundness holds for each term. ```debug``` is a boolean flag that indicates if we want to inspect every configuration generated that is not well-formed (useful for debugging purposes).

 4. **Now, where to go?**